 Beal’s diverse voice—informed by his conservatory training and jazz background has lead to scoring the critically-lauded Netflix series House of Cards earning him six Emmy nominations and two Emmy wins.
 His music has graced the prestige HBO period dramas Carnivàle and Rome and can currently be heard in the second season of HBO’s hit original series Winning Time: The Rise and Fall of the Lakers Dynasty.
 Beal’s other series credits include the horse-racing drama series Luck with Dustin Hoffman, the final season of Aaron Sorkin’s The Newsroom, and the Naomi Watts/Billy Crudup drama thriller series Gypsy.
 Coming up next for Jeff is Tony Shalhoub’s Mr. Monk’s Last Case: A Monk Movie.

 Beal grew up near San Francisco, and immediately took to the trumpet and jazz music.
 He started composing in his teens, and pursued mastery of his instrument and writing craft at the Eastman School of Music in New York.
-He soon found the perfect home for his gifts in the arena of film and television, and had his first breakouts with Pollock and the Monk series.
+He soon found the perfect home for his gifts in the arena of film and television and had his first breakouts with Pollock, the long-running Monk series lead by Tony Shalhoub, and the beloved ABC comedy Ugly Betty.
 In addition to his screen music, Beal has written prodigiously for the concert hall, and his works have been performed by top-tier symphony orchestras and chorales around the world.

 “With film music,” Beal says, “so much of what we do is taking place in the subliminal, covert, emotive, dramatic space.
 I’m always trying to find that magic where the music has a life and a personality enough so that it’s doing something, but also empathetic enough to the scene so that it doesn’t kill it—and actually works with it in a way that magnifies everything else.”